OfficeDev/outlook-dev-docs/docs/rest/python-tutorial.md

 The purpose of this guide is to walk through the process of creating a simple Python web app that retrieves messages in Office 365 or Outlook.com.
 The source code in this [repository](https://github.com/jasonjoh/python_tutorial) is what you should end up with if you follow the steps outlined here.

-This guide will use the [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) to access Outlook mail.
-Microsoft recommends using the Microsoft Graph to access Outlook mail, calendar, and contacts.
+This guide will use [Microsoft Graph](https://developer.microsoft.com/en-us/graph/) to access Outlook mail.
+Microsoft recommends using Microsoft Graph to access Outlook mail, calendar, and contacts.
 You should use the Outlook APIs directly (via `https://outlook.office.com/api`) only if you require a feature that is not available on the Graph endpoints.
 For a version of this sample that uses the Outlook APIs, see [this branch](https://github.com/jasonjoh/python_tutorial/tree/outlook-api).

 This guide assumes that you already have [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/) installed and working on your development machine.
 This sample was created using Python version 3.6.3 and Django 2.0.2.